thisaurel/thisaurel/README.md

 ## 💻 My job

-I'm a frontend developer especially with JavaScript frameworks like Angular or React with which I take pleasure in coding.
+I am a frontend developer mostly with JavaScript frameworks like Angular or React with which I enjoy coding.
+I'm currently doing a Master's degree at Betclic as a frontend developer on Angular.

 ## 📚 Languages & Tools
 - Angular